-Phase 3 of the GCRF Africa Catalyst Programme will be open for applications from 2 May to 3 July 2019.
+Phase 3 of the GCRF Africa Catalyst Programme is now open for applications until 3 July 2019.
 Click here for more information.

 The aim of GCRF Africa Catalyst is to strengthen professional engineering bodies in sub-Saharan Africa so that they can effectively promote the profession, share best practice and increase local engineering capacity, to help drive development.

 This is supported by high-quality research focusing on expanding the evidence base for the importance of robust engineering institutions and the role they play in delivering sustainable growth, and mapping engineering capacity and diversity in sub-Saharan Africa.

 The programme, launched in 2016, is funded by the UK Government’s Global Challenges Research Fund (GCRF).
 Between December 2016 and July 2017, the Academy supported 15 pilot projects with a wide range of objectives.
 Following evaluation of the pilot projects, Phase 2 was designed based on lessons learned.
 These projects were between 12 and 36 months long with total budgets between £30,000 and £300,000.
 The eight projects funded under Phase 2 began in December 2017.
 For details of these projects, please click here.

 Phase 3 of GCRF Africa Catalyst aims to galvanise, build on and scale up the previously successful activities like those funded in the Pilot Phase and Phase 2 of the programme.
 As with previous rounds of the programme, this round will aim to promote close collaboration between organisations in sub-Saharan Africa and the UK.